alecazam/kram/README.md

 I also have a custom KTXA format.
 KTXA likely broke with the prop additions.
 Metal cannot load mmap data that isn't aligned to a multiple of the block size (8 or 16 bytes for BC/ASTC/ETC).
 But KTX stuffs a 4 byte length into the mip data.
 So by leaving the size out (TODO: pad props to a 16 byte multiple), then the mips could be directly loaded.
 My loader had to copy the mips to a staging MTLBuffer anyways, so it's probably best not to create a new format.
 Also sparse textures imply splitting up large mips into tiles.
 Also mmap'ed data on iOS/Android don't count towards jetsam limits, so that imposes some constraints on loaders.

+Note that textures and render textures don't necessarily use pixels or encoded blocks in the order that you specify in the KTX file.
+Twiddling creates serpentine patterns of pixels/blocks that are platform and hardware dependent.
+Hardware often writes to linear for the display system, and reads/writes twiddled layouts.
+It's hard for a generic tool like kram to address this.
+I recommend that the texture loader always upload ktx blocks to private texture surfaces, and let the API twiddle the data during the copy.
+This can sometimes be a source of upload timing differences.

 There are several commands supported by kram.
 * encode - encode/decode block formats, mipmaps, fast sdf, premul, srgb, swizzles, LDR and HDR support, 16f/32f
 * decode - can convert any of the encode formats to s/rgba8 ktx files for display